pixelite-co-nz/pixelite-co-nz.github.io/_posts/2014-12-18-installing-solr-development.markdown

 The only real hard requirement/prerequisite for running Solr is Java.
 Version 1.6 is recommended for Solr version 4 and upward.
 [Ubuntu] and Mac should come with Java pre-installed.

-I'm not a windows guy so sorry you guys are on your own There's pleant of resources out [there].
+I'm not a windows guy so sorry you guys are on your own There's plenty of resources out [there].

 You can find out the version of Java you are running with the following command.